-- Person prefers to live in his/her own home rather than in a funded residential setting but would need supports to do so. - Person currently lives in out-of-home residential setting that is not funded by the Division of DD and wishes to return to their family home (and family concurs).
-The family is capable of providing care but would like support to return this person to the home.
+- Person prefers to live in his/her own home rather than in a funded residential setting but would need supports to do so. - The person currently lives in out-of-home residential setting that is not funded by the Division of DD and wishes to return to their family home (and family concurs).
+The family can provide care but would like support to return this person to the home.